Moonlight in Vermont in A

 Voice Leading

-The bass line moves through A to F# (descending minor third), F# to B (ascending perfect fourth), B to A# (descending half step), A# to G (descending minor third), G to E (descending minor third), E to A (ascending perfect fourth), A to B (ascending whole step), B to A# (descending half step), A# to A (descending half step), A to D# (ascending tritone), D# to G# (ascending perfect fourth), G# to C# (ascending perfect fourth), C# to D (ascending half step), D to D (ascending unison), D to C# (descending half step), C# to E (ascending minor third), E to A (ascending perfect fourth), A to D (ascending perfect fourth), D to D# (ascending half step), D# to A (ascending tritone), A to D (ascending perfect fourth), D to E (ascending whole step).
+The bass line moves through A to F# (descending minor third), F# to B (ascending perfect fourth), B to A# (descending half step), A# to G (descending minor third), G to E (descending minor third), E to A (ascending perfect fourth), A to E (descending perfect fourth), E to D# (descending half step), D# to G# (ascending perfect fourth), G# to C# (ascending perfect fourth), C# to D (ascending half step), D to D (ascending unison), D to C# (descending half step), C# to E (ascending minor third), E to A (ascending perfect fourth), A to D (ascending perfect fourth), D to D# (ascending half step), D# to A (ascending tritone), A to D (ascending perfect fourth), D to E (ascending whole step).
 A half-step bass movement creates a strong leading-tone pull that demands resolution.
 The root motion by larger intervals (fourths and fifths) gives each chord change a strong, decisive character.
 When the progression loops, the bass returns from E to A by perfect fourth.

 Scales for Improvisation